 Perth visitor Sam Maher was bushwalking on his own on Thursday, March 15, somewhere between Pulpit Rock and Pope’s Glen Creek, when he felt eyes upon him.
 “At the time I was listening to a podcast with my headphones in when, suddenly, I became overwhelmed with the sensation that I was being watched,” he said.

 “My automatic response was to spin around, rip my headphones out, and look behind me.
 As I did so the sound of panicked movement erupted in front of me forcing me to look back, catching an undeniable glimpse of the back of a jet-black animal with a long tail as it ripped up the earth in a panic before leaping into the dense scrub just four or five metres up the path from where I stood.”

-I’m not sure what to think about Sam’s story.
+I live in Blackheath and I’m not sure what to think about Sam’s story.
 And honestly, who goes bushwalking wearing headphones?
-However, any reported sightings of the mysterious Park Avenue feline will be gratefully received.

-If you would like to watch a video of what is claimed to be the Blue Mountains’ big cat in the wild, CLICK HERE
+If you would like to watch a video of what is claimed to be one of the Blue Mountains’ big cats in the wild, CLICK HERE

 The theory behind all these stories seems to be that WWII American servicemen brought several panthers to Australia as mascots.
 The men spent time in the Blue Mountains before leaving to fight in New Guinea.
 Hmm, I’m not convinced!
 Mind you, our own soldiers took wildlife mascots overseas, especially in WWI.
 My great-uncle left Hobart with the 12th Battalion in October 1914, and their mascot was a Tasmanian Devil.

 Of course we do have to expect interaction with wildlife up here.
 My GP had a wombat take up residence under her house in suburban Leura last year.
 She wisely left it to leave on its own terms.